-Daredevil: Born Again season two is finally here and things are already off to an interesting start.
-We are six months past the first season’s finale, and things are quite interesting in NYC.
+Daredevil: Born Again season two is moving along and things were interesting from the first episode.
+It was six months past the first season’s finale, and NYC is different.
 Matt and Karen are living in seclusion and still trying to take down Fisk.
 A few old faces pop up in season two’s first episode, but there is one new character who intrigues us deeply… and makes us laugh.
 That’s Matthew Lillard’s Mr. Charles.
 But who is Mr. Charles in Daredevil: Born Again season two and how does he connect to our heroes?
 Let’s explore what goes down with him.

 Through a mysterious source, Karen discovers that Fisk is using the port for smuggling weapons.
 Daredevil locates them on a vessel called the Northern Star, but things go awry quickly.
 The ship’s captain and first mate are advised to flood the ship should someone interfere, and that’s what they do.
 Of course, Daredevil makes it off the vessel in time but now the Mayor’s office has to deal with a half-sunk ship.